lelou6666/nimbus-docs/phantom/quickstart.rst

 We recommend using `boto <https://github.com/boto/boto>`_ to interact with the system.
 The first thing you should do is create a python `virtual environment <http://pypi.python.org/pypi/virtualenv>`_ and install boto into it.
-The follow commands should do this for you.
+The following commands should do this for you.

 .. code-block:: none